Niobium: Hypoallergenic applications: medicine and jewelry

 Niobium and some niobium alloys are physiologically inert and hypoallergenic.
 For this reason, niobium is used in prosthetics and implant devices, such as pacemakers.
 Niobium treated with sodium hydroxide forms a porous layer that aids osseointegration.

-Like titanium, tantalum, and aluminium, niobium can be heated and anodized ("reactive metal anodization") to produce a wide array of iridescent colours for jewelry, where its hypoallergenic property is highly desirable.
+Like titanium, tantalum, and aluminium, niobium can be heated and anodized to produce a wide array of iridescent colours for jewelry, where its hypoallergenic property is highly desirable.

 Numismatics

 Niobium is used as a precious metal in commemorative coins, often with silver or gold.
-For example, Austria produced a series of silver niobium euro coins starting in 2003; the colour in these coins is created by the diffraction of light by a thin anodized oxide layer.
+For example, Austria produced a series of silver niobium euro (€) coins starting in 2003; the colour in these coins is created by the diffraction of light by a thin anodized oxide layer.
 In 2012, ten coins are available showing a broad variety of colours in the centre of the coin: blue, green, brown, purple, violet, or yellow.
 Two more examples are the 2004 Austrian €25 150-Year Semmering Alpine Railway commemorative coin, and the 2006 Austrian €25 European Satellite Navigation commemorative coin.
 The Austrian mint produced for Latvia a similar series of coins starting in 2004, with one following in 2007.
 In 2011, the Royal Canadian Mint started production of a $5 sterling silver and niobium coin named Hunter's Moon in which the niobium was selectively oxidized, thus creating unique finishes where no two coins are exactly alike.

 Other

 The arc-tube seals of high pressure sodium vapor lamps are made from niobium, sometimes alloyed with 1% of zirconium; niobium has a very similar coefficient of thermal expansion, matching the sintered alumina arc tube ceramic, a translucent material which resists chemical attack or reduction by the hot liquid sodium and sodium vapour contained inside the operating lamp.

 Niobium is used in arc welding rods for some stabilized grades of stainless steel and in anodes for cathodic protection systems on some water tanks, which are then usually plated with platinum.

 Niobium is used to make the high voltage wire of the solar corona particles receptor module of the Parker Solar Probe.

-Research has been conducted to allow niobium based catalysts to be used for recycling Polyethylene terephthalate (PET).
+Niobium is a constituent of a lightfast chemically stable inorganic yellow pigment that has the trade name NTP Yellow.
+It is Niobium Sulfur Tin Zinc Oxide, a pyrochlore, produced via high-temperature calcination.
+The pigment is also known as pigment yellow 227, commonly listed as PY 227 or PY227.

+Niobium is employed in the atomic energy industry for its high temperature and corrosion resistance, as well as its stability under radiation.
+It is used in nuclear reactors for components like fuel rods and reactor cores.

+Nickel niobium alloys are used in aerospace, oil and gas, construction.
+They are used in components of jet engines, in ground gas turbines, elements of bridges and high-rise buildings.